halqadasi/Video-Authenticity-Restoration-via-Outlier-Detection-and-Temporal-Reordering/README.md

 ### Step 1: Prepare UCF101 Dataset

-Download and extract UCF101 videos (you can download from the official source or use the 40-action subset from Google Drive):
+Download and extract UCF101 videos (you can download from the official source or use the 40-action subset from DropBox):

 ```bash
 # Your UCF101 videos should be in: